Skin Abscess Symptoms and Signs

 The symptoms of a skin abscess vary depending on the location of the abscess, but in general, individuals will experience the following:

-- Most often, an abscess becomes a painful, compressible mass that is red, warm to the touch, and tender.
+- A painful, compressible mass that is red, warm to the touch, and tender.

 - As an abscess progresses, it may "point" and come to a head.
 Pustular drainage and spontaneous rupture may occur.

-- Most abscesses will continue to get worse without care and proper incision and drainage.
+- Most abscesses will continue to worsen without care and proper incision and drainage.
 The infection can potentially spread to deeper tissues and even into the bloodstream.

 - If the infection spreads, fever, nausea, vomiting, increasing pain, and increasing skin redness may develop.